wakatime/prompt-style.lua/README.md

 ## Customization

-By default, It uses the base name of current working directory as your project name.
+If there is a git repository, the project name can be achieved by git.
+Else use the base name of current working directory.
 You can call `(require "prompt-style").wakatime("wakatime-cli XXX")` to customize it.

 See